kelmo974/forestry_learning/READ.md

   <img src="project_screenshots/NULL_field_height_issue.png" width="70%" />
 </p>

-The greatest roadblock dealt with the fact that the raster canopy height measurement really only measures the peak of that `plot_d`.
+The greatest roadblock dealt with the fact that the raster canopy height measurement really only measures the peak of that `plot_id`.
 Feeding ~300k understory trees assigned the same satellite height value would not serve the model well.
 As such, the SQL logic was revised so that a ranking system was applied to each tree grouped by `plot_id`.
 This enabled the comparison of field to raster data with much more truth while avoiding the noise of several hundred thousand trees whose height measurements are not reflected in the LiDAR data.

-To acheive this, I implemented a quality check, embedded as a CASE statement, that dynamically flags records to ensure the ML model is shielded from records with sensor errors or data skewed by environmental factors such as a cloud opacity.
+To acheive this, I implemented a quality check, embedded as a CASE statement, that dynamically flags records to ensure the ML model is shielded from records with sensor errors or data skewed by environmental factors such as cloud opacity.
 A separate CASE statement categorizes records as "stable" or "disturbed".
 The ranking was handled by moving this logic inside of a CTE then selecting and filtering based on that stored data.

 <p align="left">
   <h3>Supply Only High-Integrity Data</h3>